 One of the stereotypical touchstone ways of using glamour in advertising is to sell beauty products.
-Fire and Ice was created by REvlon in the 50s (and then again in the 90s.)
+Fire and Ice was created by Revlon in the 1950s (and then again in the 90s.)
 If you get this red nail polish you will unleash the secret siren in yourself.
 You will have this moment where you feel yourself to be a different sort of person.
 It allows you to imagine yourself in this different life — not necessarily a life you want to be in al lthe time but which speaks to a side of you which needs to be sometimes fulfilled.

 But this is just as glamorous: The Container Store.

-This is the most glamorous store in America, because what Americans really want is not so much luxury but a respite from all that stuff, and some sense of having control of their lives.
+The Container Store is the most glamorous store in America, because what Americans really want is not so much luxury but a respite from all that stuff, and some sense of having control of their lives.
 You go in the container store and you see all the shelves and boxes and you can imagine your life will be perfect.
 These fit in your own house.
 You get that same sense of projection and longing with the promise of escape and transformation as you get when looking at a magazine with a diamond ring in it.
 Glamour is not only the things we think of stereotypically as glamorous but these king of things, which produce that same sensation of escaping and transforming.